ThanmayJ/automatic-speech-recognition/README.md

 ## Result

 A Word Error Ratio (WER) of 46% was obtained.
-However, a lower rate can be expected with increase in epochs.
+However, a much lower rate can be expected with increase in epochs.

 ## References